heterophyllus/Geopter/README.md

 |[ttk592/spline](https://github.com/ttk592/spline)|spline interpolation|

 ## License
-This software is licensed under GPL license - see the [LICENSE](LICENSE.md) for details.
+This project is licensed under GPL license - see the [LICENSE](LICENSE.md) for details.

 ## Contributing